carbonfive/log_weasel/README.md

 # Log Weasel

-Instrument Rails and Resque with shared transaction IDs so that you trace execution of a unit of work across applications and application instances.
+Instrument Rails and Resque with shared transaction IDs to trace execution of a unit of work across applications and application instances.
 This particularly handy if you're using a system like <a href="http://www.splunk.com">Splunk</a> to manage your log files across many applications and application instances.